Kyle-L/Composer-Intro/README.md

 ---

 Creating a composer package is a straightforward and simple process.
 In this tutorial, we will be creating a simple composer package and deploying it to [Packagist](https://packagist.org/).
+A learning assignment will also be provided to challenge you to create a more complex composer package.

+Estimated completion time: 20 - 30 minutes
+This set of instructions is intended for beginners with a little experience with PHP, object oriented programming, and consuming a RESTful API.

-## Table of Contents
+## Contents
 - [Intro - Basics of Making a Package](#intro---basics-of-making-a-package)
   - [Create Accounts](#create-accounts)
   - [Initialize Your Package](#initialize-your-package)